© Will Miller

 “What is alphabet soup” Farrah asked.

-“The Revolutionary United Front in Sierra Leone,” Yenor said.
-“They killed fifty thousand people, and mutilated even more.
-Search on RUF and see the photos.”
+“The Revolutionary United Front,” Yenor said.
+“They killed fifty thousand of us, and mutilated even more.
+Search on RUF photos and you’ll see.”

 “Anyone else?”
-Mrs Brown asked the group.
+Mrs Brown asked the circle.
 “What’s happening with you, Lorelei?”

 “She in love,” Patasa said.
-“Need more psychiatric help.”
+“So, needs more psychiatric help.”

 “Oh, is that a… good thing?”
 Mrs Brown asked Lorelei.
-“Someone from the school?”
+“Someone from school?”